 Many cooks have a “signature recipe” that folks ask for time and again.
 For Janice Perdue, it’s a tried-and-true treat.

-"My husband and brother-in-law often request Peanut Butter Layer Cake," says the Oroville, California baker.
-"But they've both had bypass surgery, so I'm reluctant to prepare it.
-Can you help?"
+“My husband and brother-in-law often request Favorite Peanut Butter Cake,” says the Oroville, California baker.
+“But they’ve both had bypass surgery, so I’m reluctant to prepare it.
+Can you help?”